Do you have a resource or any other information at all to share for this location?

 Support Groups, In-person-Hoarders:

-•Manual for Facilitating a Support Group, IOCDF, if you’d like to start one in your area!
+from the IOCDF, if you’d like to start a group in your area!

 Treatment Centers/Clinics for Hoarders: